SumoLogic/sumologic-documentation/docs/manage/users-roles/roles/construct-search-filter-for-role.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-This page describes how to define an advanced search filter for a role.
-These instructions apply to the [**Advanced filter**](/docs/manage/users-roles/roles/rbac-for-indexes/#advanced-filter) option in Step 6 of the [Create a role](/docs/manage/users-roles/roles/create-manage-roles/#create-a-role) procedure.
+This page describes how to define search filters for a role.
+These instructions apply to the **Search Filter** option in Step 6 of the [Create a role](/docs/manage/users-roles/roles/create-manage-roles/#create-a-role) procedure.

 ## Understanding search filters